jwgoh/cassandra/doc/source/cql/appendices.rst

   a compact value map with an empty name.
 - Thrift-created Compact Tables will have types corresponding to their Thrift definition.
-- If a row was written while a table was still compact but it has no live cells due to later row or cell deletions, it may continue to be simply left out of query results, as is the normal behavior for compact tables.
-  Rows written after a table is fully CQL-compatible, if they have no live cells but a live primary key, may be present in query results with null values.